marctrem/usbarmory-wiki-fork/Errata-(Mk-II).md

 The issue remains unsolved as it has only been encountered on a single laptop, only on one of its ports and while using a Type-A adapter.

-Errata: Type-C plug/receptacle reset (plug: solved, receptacle: workaround)
+Errata: Type-C plug/receptacle reset (plug: resolved, receptacle: workaround)
 ---------------------------------------------------------------------------

 The FUSB303 Type-C port Controller, when in I2C mode, requires the ENABLE bit